 Second, my family is important to me.
 I like to spend time with my wife and children and participate in activities with them.
 I have coached my son's lacrosse teams and I am a high school lacrosse official.
-My practice is limited because I spend time with my family and in my community.
-I take on new clients, but I don't take on every case.
+I am involved in community activities and organizations.
+My practice is not about taking on every matter possible or overcommitting to clients.

 Your immigration matters are very important to you and your family.
 I recognize this.
 That's why my clients work directly with me, their attorney, and not through a secretary or paralegal.
 My practice is different because you and your immigration experience matter.
 When my clients call or email me they communicate directly with me; when my clients want to meet with me, they meet with me.
 That's they way I want you to experience your immigration legal matter.

 I have been practicing law for 35 years.
 I have worked in large and small law firms.
 I have served as an Assistant Attorney General and Special Prosecutor in of Ohio.
 I have started and managed a small company grown into an almost 200 employee firm.
 I understand business.
 I understand governement regulations from both sides of the table.
 And I think this has given me useful insight to helping you as your immigration lawyer.